 - Acute and chronic infections

 - Chronic liver disease

-What is the evidence to support PRP use in wound healing?
+What is the evidence to support platelet-rich plasma in wound healing?

 Available data are largely based on case series.
 These studies have demonstrated:

-- cosmetic improvement of scars with fat grafts mixed with PRP, followed by skin resurfacing with nonablative laser
+- Cosmetic improvement of scars with fat grafts mixed with PRP, followed by skin resurfacing with a nonablative laser

-- healing of dehiscent infected sternal wounds with local application of PRP.
+- Healing of dehiscent infected sternal wounds with a local application of PRP.

 Case studies conducted in a number of countries have also shown that for patients who may have moderate wrinkling due to exposure to sunlight and/or simply due to age can benefit from PRP treatment.